- Why choose us

 Julien was called to the Brussels Bar in 2004 and is a member of the Rwanda Bar Association as well as the East African Law Society.
 He holds a Master’s degree in Law from the Université Catholique de Louvain in Belgium.

-He is a PhD holder in Law from University of Antwerp in Belgium in 2010, a Master Degree in Economic law from the University of Louvain in Belgium in 2003 and has a Bachelor in Law from the University of Rwanda obtained in 1998.
+He holds a Master Degree in Economic law from the University of Louvain in Belgium in 2003, a PhD in Law from the University of Antwerp, a Doctorate in Theology from Life Pacific University of Canada.
+He is registered as an Advocate in Rwanda since 2006.

 He has written articles, books, led Master thesis in law including arbitration law.
 He has attended many arbitration Conferences as key speaker.
 He has many certificates in arbitration.